 As a student in this course, I hereby acknowledge that I have received, read, and clearly understood the syllabus.
 Furthermore, I hold myself accountable for adhering to the expectations stated therein.
 I also acknowledge that it is my duty and responsibility to notify the instructor of all personal situations that affect my standing in this course before any occur.
-I am fully aware that any breach of said expectations and responsibilities on my part will result in any necessary consequences that the instructor has stated to me through the syllabus, and that any differences of opinion will be discussed with the instructor in a manner befitting of adults.
+I am fully aware that any breach of said expectations and responsibilities will result in any necessary consequences that the instructor has stated to me through the syllabus, and that any differences of opinion will be discussed with the instructor in a manner befitting of adults.
 Finally, in the event of a later dispute by me, I will refer to the syllabus and will, by my signature, forfeit any pursuit that is not backed by the syllabus.

-Student's Printed Name

-Date of Acknowledgment
+Student's Printed Name Date of Acknowledgment

-Strathe Plane

-Student's Signature
+Robert P Can

-Instructor's Signature
+Student's Signature Instructor's Signature

-Spring Schedule (Monday-Thursday) Class/Work Hours
+Monday & Wednesday Schedule Tuesday & Thursday Schedule Class Time Class Time